 This project is not new to East Coast Creative Blog, actually it is one of our most popular posts of all time and it came way back when we first started the blog.
 Since now we have much prettier pictures, I’m going to give you all the steps and details here, but if you want to see the original Farmhouse Table that resides in my dining room, well check out the post here.
 It has a bit more of a modern flair than the traditional, rustic farmhouse style we did for this episode of “Knock It Off”.

 Step 1: Acquire 1 or 2 rectangular tables.
 One table if you want a little farmhouse table and two if you want a big mama that can seat a lot of people.
-Rather than trying to thrift two identical tables (which can be really challenging), we went with two wooden IKEA tables- the cheapest ones they sell!
+Rather than trying to thrift two identical tables (which can be really challenging), we went with two wooden IKEA tables (the cheapest ones they sell!) but you can totally thrift two as well- that’s what I did for my personal table.

 Assemble your tables and put them on a level surface.